 Glenfiddich Farm is a 175-year-old former dairy farm located near Hamilton, just outside of Leesburg in the beautiful Virginia Piedmont region of Western Loudoun.
 Originally called Gobblers Knob after the multitude of resident wild turkeys on the farmlands, it was later renamed Glenfiddich -- Celtic for Valley of the Deer -- to celebrate the many deer that continue to reside on the property.

 The Cookery School was started in February 2005 by Olwen Woodier, co-owner of the circa 1840s Glenfiddich Farm she shares with ceramic artist Richard Busch of Glenfiddich Farm Pottery.
-The classes are held regularly most weeks on Wednesday mornings at 10:30 AM and infrequently on Saturday mornings at 10:30 AM.
+The scheduled classes are held regularly most weeks on Wednesday mornings at 10:30 AM.
+Special groups of eight people minimum may choose other weekday or Saturday mornings starting at 10:30 or 11:00 AM.